 What's in a Name?

-Over 10 years ago, Eric Fergeson and I had the worlds longest text thread.
+Twelve years ago, Eric Fergeson and I had the world's longest text thread.
 After meeting in graduate school, we had decided to form a business together.
 If only we could come up with a name.
-Sycamore Counseling... it sounds like "sick a more."
+Sycamore Counseling... it sounds like "sick-a-more."
 No, that's not it.
 Others came and went; we tired to be simple, then we tried to be deep.
 How about Peniel Counseling?
 That one was quickly nixed after an unfortunate misspelling in a Google search.

 As starting the business progressed, we got to the place where a name was the one thing we were waiting on to go forward.
 Then, late one night, it came.
 I bounced the idea off my husband first, it was a little out there, both deep and simple.
 At this point, we weren’t holding anything back from our brainstorming.